Adroiti/docs-for-code-review-tools/RuboCop/Layout-EmptyLinesAroundClassBody.md

-Pattern: Layout/EmptyLinesAroundClassBody
+Pattern: Malformed spacing around class body

 Issue: -

 ## Description

 This cops checks if empty lines around the bodies of classes match the configuration.

 ### Example